incubyte/incubyte.github.io/content/blog/learnings-from-clean-coder.md

 `“I wrote the code, I know it works… Don’t you trust me?”`

-However, that’s far from truth, writing tests unravels many aspects we would have not uncovered otherwise.
+However, that’s far from the truth, writing tests unravels many aspects we would have not uncovered otherwise.
 A good test suite could be a challenge to write, but the F.I.R.S.T. principle can help us out:

 * Fast – Tests should run fast.
 If they are slow, nobody would want to run them.